lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

 Manage Dynamic Fields
 ---------------------

-To create a new dynamic fields:
+To create a new dynamic field:

-1. Choose an object in the left sidebar and select a dynamic field type from its dropdown.
+1. Choose an object in the left sidebar and select a dynamic field type from its drop-down.
 2. Fill in the required fields.
 3. Click on the *Save* button.